Praveen23-kk/ChatBot_Django_Web/README.md

 A simple yet powerful web-based chatbot application built with the Django framework and the ChatterBot library.
 This project provides a clean user interface for real-time conversations with a trainable AI bot.

-> **Note:** You can replace the GIF below with a screenshot or your own GIF of the application in action!

 ![ChatBot Demo](https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExdXY0aWp5Nmx0ZXI0NjEweHY1ZGs0ZGF4M25sbmRuNWdncHE0ZDQ3YyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/U0IbLd9eLAPNMEGfGy/giphy.gif)